⏹ Movie Details – The Home (2025) :

 before those rules break.

-and it is helpful to look at these step by step.
+The Home (2025) has clear strengths and a few limits and it is helpful to look at these step.
 First strength acting.
 The

 lead who plays Max gives a layered and honest performance.
 He often does more

 with silence than many actors do with big speeches.
-Small gestures a hand held too tightly, eyes that look away,
+Small gestures a hand held too tightly eyes that look away a short smile that fades carry real emotion.
+Supporting actors create a

 believable community.
 They are not caricatures they feel like real people with